Free temporary China phone number to receive SMS online (+86)

 Which apps deliver to a public +86 number

-Where a shared line usually worksTested
+Where a shared number usually worksTested

-Services that often accept a shared line
+Services that often accept a shared number

 Popular apps that usually reject itHit or miss

 Big companies keep lists of public numbers and flag them fast.
-They want one person per line, so a shared one gets a "this number is already in use" error, or the code is never received at all.
+They want one person per number, so a shared one gets a "this number is already in use" error, or the code is never received at all.

 If you need one of these to go through on the first try, skip the queue and get one for $1.